 Though moons tend to be massive in children’s books, this would have to be the most massive I’ve seen in a while!

 “Wolf Hollow” is a romantic, intriguing name reminiscent of something Anne Shirley would dream up.
 (Raccoon Creek and the Turtle Stone are other fetching names used in the book.)
-But unlike the world of Green Gables, this is no utopia.
+But unlike the world of (the original) Green Gables, this is no utopia.
 Instead, Wolf Hollow is an ‘apparent utopia’, where people grow ‘victory gardens‘ and residents are surrounded by nature.
-There is plenty of hygge — the peeling of apples, the large family table in their big, generally warm farm house.
+There is plenty of hygge — the peeling of apples, the large family table in their big, warm farm house.

 By the time we got to the schoolhouse, it was raining in earnest.
 We three had worn oilcloth ponchos, hoods up, and boots, so we were plenty dry and warm, but many of the other children came in soaked and shivering.